Are you looking for the best UV light to kill mold in your HVAC system?

 - OdorStop has several different models (and prices) to choose from

-My overall top pick for UV Lights is the OdorStop UV Light With Air Flow Sensor.
-This OdorStop UV Light uses two 16" light bulbs to give it a maximum surface area to kill mold and mildew...giving you clean air.
+My overall #1 top pick for UV lights is the OdorStop UV Light With Air Flow Sensor.
+This OdorStop UV light uses four 16" light bulbs to give it a maximum surface area to kill mold and mildew --- giving you clean air.

 This product has a unique feature in that it only turns on when your HVAC is on, saving you money.
 The OdorStop UV Light installs in minutes, check out the install video below.